 Because there are no checks for these, I wonder how many of these thousands of women were diagnosed too late?

 In February 2014, before my diagnosis, I had my regular cervical screening and the results showed nothing abnormal.
 Five months later I began to experience extreme bloating and went to my GP almost monthly.
-Because GP’s in the UK don’t include any gynaecological checks during the consultation, the symptoms were assumed to be gluten-related bloating; my GP did not even touch my abdomen once.
-Soon after I began bleeding between my periods and in November that year, while I was abroad, a simple pelvic examination immediately revealed that I was carrying a 14cm (5.5in) tumour weighing 500g (17oz) in my womb.
+Because GP’s in the UK don’t include any female-specific checks during the consultation, the symptoms were assumed to be gluten-related bloating and I was advised to take yoghurt to help my digestion; my GP did not even touch my abdomen once.
+Soon after this I began bleeding between my periods and in November that year, while I was abroad, a simple pelvic examination immediately revealed that I was carrying a 14cm (5.5in) tumour weighing 500g (17oz) in my womb.

-If I had the opportunity to see a GP specialised in women’s health and undergone a proper check-up focusing on female reproductive health (such as a pelvic examination) at least once in the previous years, the growing tumour would have been noticed much earlier on before any of the symptoms developed or had spread to other organs.
+If I had the opportunity to see a GP specialised in women’s health and undergone a proper check-up focusing on female reproductive health (possibly even a pelvic examination) at least once in the previous years, the growing tumour would have been noticed much earlier on, before any of the symptoms developed or had spread to other organs.
 I would have had it removed and I would have avoided all the consequences of the late diagnosis that I am now living with.

 Currently, the UK’s approach to healthcare is reactive, not preventative.
 The system is symptom-driven, which relies upon us discovering an issue ourselves and then going to our GP; in some cases, we need to convince them that we are ill.
 But by the time we notice symptoms the issue has already developed and it can be too late, like in my case, for any preventative measures.

-Furthermore, only if the GP decides that further investigation is required, then we get referred to a specialist.
+Furthermore, only if the GP decides that further investigation is required, then we get referred to a specialist, adding delay.
 As standard GP appointments are only 10 minutes long, there is very little time for a woman to discuss an issue properly and be understood, never mind for the GP to carry out any kind of check or examination.
 This results in a prolonged guessing game.